 The Top 5 Digital Marketing Trends You Need to Know in 2021

-1. Longer, Well-Researched Content Will Win Top Spots
+1. Longer, Well-Researched Content Will (Still) Win Top Spots

 2. Video is Growing

-Video is set to become a major digital marketing trend in 2020.
-Video tends to generate more shares and more engagement, and it can also win top SERP spots in video carousels.
+Video tends to generate more shares and more engagement, and it can also win top SERP spots in video carousels that appear at the top of the page.
 If you’re not sure about your ability to compete on written content, but you can create exciting, engaging videos, play to your strengths.

-All types of video can go viral in a matter of hours, from tense protest videos to funny animal videos to controversial advertisements to leaked footage and more.
-If you’re getting started with video in 2020, make sure you know who you’re intending to reach, with what, and why.
-Tread very carefully; the right video can elevate your brand, but the wrong one can create a public relations debacle.
+The right video can give you an edge over your competitors, even if they have a longer legacy in your industry or more marketing dollars.
+With the right positioning, you can grab your target market’s attention organically, and benefit from valuable sharing.
+If you’re getting started with video in 2021, make sure you know who you’re intending to reach, with what, and why.
+Tread carefully; the right video can elevate your brand, but the wrong one can create a public relations debacle.

 3. Live Video Presents Big Opportunities

 Live videos are particularly impactful for younger audiences and the brands that target them.
 Live streams tend to be watched longer and more often than pre-recorded videos.
-In 2020, some predictions put live streaming at a whopping 82% of all internet traffic, rising to a 124 billion dollar industry by 2025.
+Some predictions put live streaming rising to a 124 billion dollar industry by 2025.
 If this digital marketing trend makes sense for your audience and strategy, getting on board this year can mean getting ahead of your competitors and creating real connections with your audience.